aws-cloudformation/cloudformation-cli-hooks-extension/README.md

 - `--alias` changes the type name for this hook in your account.
 For example, this can be used to change `AWSSamples::LambdaFunctionInvoker::Hook` to `MyCompany::MyOrganization::S3BucketCheckHook`.
 - `--include-targets` filters the targets (resource types) for which this hook will be invoked.
 This can be passed as a comma-separated string (for example, `--include-targets "AWS::S3::*,AWS::DynamoDB::Table"`) (Default is ALL resource types).

+Note: Unlike the others, you do not need to run this command from inside an existing Hooks project directory.

-See the following example of how to run the `enable-lambda-function-invoker` command; note that you don't need to run this command from inside an existing Hook's project directory:
+See the following example of how to run the `enable-lambda-function-invoker` command; note that the `--region` argument needs to be passed here if the default region configured in your AWS CLI is **not** set to `us-east-2` (the same region in which the Lambda function exists).

 ```bash
 cfn hook enable-lambda-function-invoker \